Do you feel like you’re constantly nagging your kids to get their chores done and be decent, clean humans?

 The other chart background has three columns for morning, afternoon, and evening.
 This chart was designed to help your child build routines and healthy habits.

 The visual reminder cards will work for either or both of these charts, so you can mix and match for what works for you.
+Plus, each chart has a text-editable area for their name at the top.

 This free download also comes with instructions for the best use of the chore chart so you and your child can get the most out of it.